 The CSIRO Discovery Centre offers an interactive journey through CSIRO and Australian science history, showcasing our innovative science and technology to solve Australia's greatest challenges across areas such as energy, the environment, water, agriculture and food, digital technology, space, natural collections, oceans and many more.

-The Discovery Centre is currently open to the public Monday to Friday from 10am to 12:00pm (excluding public holidays).
+The Discovery Centre is currently open to the public during school holidays, Monday to Friday, from 10am to 12pm (excluding public holidays).